nicokaegi/aneurysm-doc/_posts/2023-03-31-installing-3Dunet.md

     `$ cp -R /home/kaegin63/aneurysm/3dunet-aneurysm .`

-    This dir in theroy should contain the basic things you need to get 3dunet up and training. as well as prepare data for unet to use.
+    This dir in theory should contain the basic things you need to get 3dunet up and training. as well as prepare data for 3dunet to use.

-2. activate the virtual enviroment :
+2. Activate the virtual environment :

     `$ source 3dunet-env/bin/activate`

-    In this python virtual enviroment you should find all the libraries nesseary to run 3dunet. as well as the bash commands to start training
+    In this python virtual environment you should find all the libraries necessary to run 3dunet. as well as the bash commands to start training

-3. (optional) :
+3. (optional) Auto activate the environment :

     you can have your have this enviroment activate automatically upon logging.